Helperbird/website/src/pages/help/how-to-deploy-helperbird-to-your-school-or-business.md

 ---
 layout: templates/help.html
 title:
-  How to deploy Helperbird for Chrome through the Google Admin Console for EDU accounts - Helperbird
+  How to deploy Helperbird for Chrome through the Google Admin Console for EDU accounts
 description:
   Learn how to deploy Helperbird for Chrome through the Google Admin Console for EDU accounts
 keywords: